EmeraldBlock/LIT-CTF-2022-writeups/web/Amy The Hedgehog.md

 ```
 (This request has been stripped down to the essentials.)

-Then, we just do some templating and map each possible character (we try lowercase only and it works) to a request:
+Then, we just do some templating and map each possible character to a request:
 ```js
 await (async () => {
     const chars = [..."}abcdefghijklmnopqrstuvwxyz"];